telerik/xaml-docs/common-information/analytics/google-analytics-integration.md

 	End Class
 {{endregion}}

-To apply the custom monitor set the static `TraceMonitor.AnalyticsMonitor` property, possibly in the constructor of your application.
+To apply the custom monitor, set the static `TraceMonitor.AnalyticsMonitor` property, possibly in the constructor of your application.

 #### __[C#] Example 3: Set TraceMonitor.AnalyticsMonitor__
 {{region cs-google-analytics-integration_3}}